What makes Individual I's a Collective We; Coordination mechanisms & costs: Scaling Factors in Coordination Costs

-Furthermore, we have identified a plausible explanation for how complexity and authority influence the scaling factor of coordination costs.
-Let us revisit the phase diagram (Fig. ~\ref{fig:costs_vital} a).
-According to the results, when the coordination mechanism deals with complexity but lacks authority (bottom left), $\beta$ has a high value ($\beta \simeq 1.3$).
-Conversely, when the coordination mechanism exhibits similar complexity (top left) but relies on authority, $\beta$ can decrease ($\beta \simeq 0.9$).
+Revisiting Fig.~\ref{fig:costs_vital}a, we have identified a plausible explanation for how complexity and authority influence the scaling factor of coordination costs.
+Let us revisit the phase diagram.
+According to the results, when the coordination mechanism deals with complexity but lacks authority (bottom left), $\beta$ has a high value ($\beta \simeq 1.3$, two-way coordination).
+Conversely, when the coordination mechanism exhibits similar complexity (top left) but relies on authority, $\beta$ can decrease ($\beta \simeq 0.9$, one-way coordination).
 Furthermore, when the coordination mechanism handles tasks of low complexity (top left), $\beta$ may even decrease further ($\beta \simeq 0.7$).
-As suggested by March and Mintzberg, these aspects can be classified into two coordination mechanisms: feedback and rules \cite{mintzberg1980structure, march1991simon}.
-Individuals can coordinate and adjust themselves \emph{personally} in response to feedback through communication and discussion.
-On the other hand, according to Weber, rules and protocols can \emph{impersonally} manage individuals \cite{weber2023bureaucracy}.
-These two ways of coordinating individuals can complement and substitute each other to fulfill the coordination costs that the group size demands.
-In this context, our findings indicate a shift in the scale economy, transitioning from a superlinear to a sublinear scaling pattern.
-This transition aligns with a shift from personalized interactions (bottom right) to increasingly impersonal interactions (top left) in Fig.~\ref{fig:costs_vital}a.
+Individuals can coordinate personally through communication and discussion~\cite{mintzberg1980structure, march1991simon}.
+Alternatively, rules and protocols can manage individuals impersonally~\cite{weber2023bureaucracy}.
+These coordination methods can complement and substitute each other to meet group coordination demands.
+Our findings reveal a shift in scale economy from superlinear to sublinear scaling, transitioning from personalized two-way coordination (bottom right) to personalized one-way, and finally to impersonal one-way coordination (top left) in Fig.~\ref{fig:costs_vital}a.